-Whether you are planning to use our Columbus Pest Control service or D-I-Y pest treatment, we always advise you to bring in or save a sample of the pest that you would like to control.
+Identification of a pest or pests is always the first step to effective pest control.
+Always try to save a sample of the pest that you would like to control.
 This allows us to make a positive identification and prescribe proper pest control treatment.

 The majority of pests reside outside the home but sometimes infestation levels increase to the point that you are seeing pest on the inside of your home.
-The condition of your home and the landscape areas surrounding your home will often determine what pest is or could be present.
-Environmental and weather conditions also affect many pet outbreaks.
+The condition in and around your home and the landscape areas surrounding your home will be a factor in determining a treatment plan.
+Environmental and weather conditions also affect many pest outbreaks.
 The most effective treatment is done outside before pest populations infiltrate your home.
 Keeping these pests controlled and in low quantities will greatly help so that they do not become a pest indoors.
 Once pests have gotten into living areas, pest control treatments will be needed both indoors and outdoors.
-Only a few pests, like bedbugs and German Cockroaches, are strictly indoor pests.
+Only a few pests, like bed bugs and German Cockroaches, are strictly indoor pests.

 Small Ants (Pavement Ant, Acrobat Ant, Odorous House Ant)

-Effective control for these types of ants is begins with the proper identification of the ant species.
+Effective control for these types of ants begins with the proper identification of the ant species.
 Any of our trained Columbus Pest Control professional technicians are able to verify the species and provide appropriate pest control treatment.
 Your pest control will entail both interior and exterior treatments of baits and liquid sprays.
-Two annual treatments outside your home, just once in the spring and once in the fall, will prevent an ant infestation although this is dependant on the level of infestation.
+Two annual treatments outside your home, just once in the spring and once in the fall, will control an ant infestation although this is dependent on the level of infestation.

 Large Ants (Carpenter Ant)